tasket/wyng-backup/README.md

 Depending on how `arch-check` is used, the verification process can be shorter _or much longer_ than using `verify` as the latter is always the size of a volume snapshot.
-The longest, most complete form `arch-check` is to supply no parameters, which checks all sessions in all volumes.
+The longest, most complete form of `arch-check` is to supply no parameters, which checks all sessions in all volumes.